leleliu008/ndk-pkg/README.md

 - **HOME**

-    This environment variable already have been set on the most operating systems, if not set or set a empty string, you will receive an error message.
+    This environment variable already have been set on the most operating systems, if not set or set a empty string, you may receive an error message.

 - **PATH**

-    This environment variable already have been set on the most operating systems, if not set or set a empty string, you will receive an error message.
+    This environment variable already have been set on the most operating systems, if not set or set a empty string, you may receive an error message.

 - **SSL_CERT_FILE**